 Chills (shivering) are caused by rapid alternation between muscle contractions and relaxation.
-These muscle contractions are a way your body tries to warm itself up when you’re cold.
+These muscle contractions are how your body tries to warm itself up when cold.

 Chills are often, though not always, associated with fever.
-Sometimes, they precede the onset of fever, especially if the fever is caused by an infection.
+Sometimes, they precede the onset of fever, especially if an infection causes the fever.
 Other times, they occur without a spike in temperature.
 Chills may or may not be serious, depending on the underlying cause.

-You may experience chills because you are in a very cold place, such as the ocean or a pool, or outside on a chilly day.
+You may experience chills in a cold place, such as the ocean or a pool, or outside on a chilly day.
 You can also get chills if your clothing becomes damp or wet.
 You can get chills indoors, too, if the air-conditioning is set too cold or the heat isn’t hot enough.

 These types of chills should dissipate as soon as your body warms up.
-However, if you experience continual shaking when you have been exposed to intense cold, you may have developed complications such as hypothermia or frostbite, which are both potentially serious.
+However, if you experience continual shaking after exposure to intense cold, you may have developed complications such as hypothermia or frostbite, which are both potentially serious.

 Other symptoms of these conditions can include: